Game Changing Open Basement Stair Ideas

 So many of you emailed and asked how to figure out what color baluster to use.

-We opened up our basement staircase and installed iron balusters because the rest of the basement has black sliding barn door hardware and I felt like the black iron balusters would pop against the white trim and coordinate nicely with the door hardware.
+We opened up our basement staircase and installed black iron balusters because the rest of the basement has black sliding barn door hardware and I felt like the black iron balusters would pop against the white trim and coordinate nicely with the door hardware.

 Be sure to check out our basement reveal post to see the door hardware.